 Scoping Notice and Post-Scoping Notice: Beginning on February 22, 2022, the University published the first of three Notices of Scoping in the Environmental Monitor.
 A public scoping meeting was held on March 10, 2022, and the 30-day comment period closed on March 24, 2022.
 The University published a Post-Scoping Notice in the Environmental Monitor on June 7, 2022.

-The University has prepared an Environmental Impact Evaluation (EIE).
-The public may view an electronic copy of this EIE at https://updc.uconn.edu/?p=3014 and a hard copy is available at the University for viewing upon request.
-Additional information regarding the project, its notices and a recording of the hearing will be available at https://updc.uconn.edu/mansfield-apts/.
+The University prepared an Environmental Impact Evaluation (EIE).
+The public may view an electronic copy of this EIE at https://updc.uconn.edu/?p=3014 and a hard copy was made available at the University for viewing upon request.

-Comments on this EIE will be accepted until 5pm on Friday, November 18, 2022.
+Comments on this EIE were accepted until 5pm on Friday, November 18, 2022.

-There is a public hearing scheduled for this EIE on:
+There was a public hearing scheduled for this EIE on:

 Date: Monday, November 7, 2022